GilleM/Memory-game/README.md

 Other (_easy.html_, _medium.html_ and _hard.html_) pages:
 *   Depending on the view, the **navbar** shifts: on the large screens it stays on the left while for the other screens stays on the top.
 The light switch toggle has been removed and the "Memory game" inscription is changed to "Back to menu".

-* The **central part** of the page is composed of the grid of cards which are evenly distribute on the page and are made with full responsiveness so that the data is nicely loaded and presented on the phone, tablet and desktop view.
+* The **central part** of the page is composed of the grid of cards which are evenly distributed on the page and are made with full responsiveness so that the data is nicely loaded and presented on the phone, tablet and desktop view.
-  - I decided to introduce different back memory card picture for every difficulty, going from the practically plane picture to the one with most details (cherry) that can be seen in the hardest level.
+  - I decided to introduce a different back memory card picture for every difficulty, going from the plane picture to the one with most details (cherry) that can be seen in the hardest level.
 The mentioned is done on purpose, to distract a user a bit and to make the game more challenging.
   - The flips are introduced that count how many times the cards have been flipped
-  - The timer shows different second for different levels: 120 seconds for beginner, 90 for medium and 60 for hard level.
+  - The timer shows different seconds for different levels: 120 seconds for beginner, 90 for medium and 60 for hard level.
   - The background is taken from Herro Pattern - "Signal" Pattern

 * The **footer** has been completely removed.

-## 4. Skeleton       NOT FINISHED!!!!!!!!!!
+## 4. Skeleton
 ### Wireframe
-I used Balsamiq to developed the wireframes for mobile, tablet and laptop/desktop size.
+I used Balsamiq to develope the wireframes for mobile, tablet and laptop/desktop size.

 You can check them by clicking on one of the following links: